Tardo/OdooTerminal/README.md

 > Notice the usage of quotes when use parameters with spaces.

+## Notes

 - This extension have a "preferences" page where you can add commands to run on every session.
 This is useful for example to load a remote script to extend the 'terminal' features.
 - This extension uses an internal context to extend the 'user context'.
-This 'terminal context' has by default the key 'active_test' = false (see issue #14 to get more information) and only affects to terminal operations.
+This 'terminal context' has by default the key 'active_test' = false (see issue #14 to get more information).
+This context only affects to terminal operations.

 ---